 Developing a Ride

 It is generally recommended that you choose a familiar route that you have ridden.
-At a minimum, study the route carefully, and then ride or drive it beforehand if possible.
-Here is a list of 100+ sortable ride possibilities.
+Study the route, and then ride or drive it beforehand if possible.
+Here is a list of 200+ sortable ride possibilities.
 Choose a starting point that is convenient for you, easy to find, and preferably has rest rooms and parking.

 Submitting a Ride